Health, Safety, and Education

 Licensed Child Care Providers

 Families’ access to healthy and thriving child care situations can have multiple impacts on a community.
-Child Care Connections of Montana tracks the number of licensed child care providers and their capacity in Park County.
+Child Care Connections of Montana helps child care providers become licensed and tracks their capacity in Park County.
 Looking at the chart below, note that SFY stands for State Fiscal Year, which is July 1st to June 30th.
 The data reflects the total child care capacity from licensed providers.
 It does not include the capacity from unlicensed providers.

 Note: The scale on this chart has been zoomed in to magnify the data points.